Bio2Byte/simsapiper/README.md

 ### Launch file: `Magic_align.sh`

 - Creates log file `*.nflog` with working directories for all subjobs, error messages, and execution hash for resuming
-- Add more flags to standardise runs, alternatively create profiles in `nextflow.config` file
+- Add more flags to standardize runs, alternatively create profiles in `nextflow.config` file

 ```bash
 #!/bin/bash